Baylen-ops/Python-Keylogger/README.md

         listener.join()

 ```
-Why Keyloggers Are Dangerous
+## Why Keyloggers Are Dangerous
 Keyloggers are often hidden and run silently in the background.
 Malicious actors can:

-Embed them into system startup scripts or schedule them using tools like Task Scheduler
+- Embed them into system startup scripts or schedule them using tools like Task Scheduler

-Capture sensitive data, such as passwords and personal messages
+- Capture sensitive data, such as passwords and personal messages

-Use misleading process names to avoid detection in the Task Manager
+- Use misleading process names to avoid detection in the Task Manager

-Exfiltrate logged data to remote servers
+- Exfiltrate logged data to remote servers

-How to Protect Against Keyloggers
+## How to Protect Against Keyloggers
-Use up-to-date antivirus or anti-malware software
+-Use up-to-date antivirus or anti-malware software

-Regularly check running processes in Task Manager or a system monitor
+-Regularly check running processes in Task Manager or a system monitor

-Monitor for unusual file changes or log generation
+-Monitor for unusual file changes or log generation

-Educate users on phishing and software hygiene
+-Educate users on phishing and software hygiene

-Implement application whitelisting and least-privilege policies
+-Implement application whitelisting and least-privilege policies